thanhtut/info284_lab/lab7/README.md

 ### Exercise 1
 Read the code from [MNIST_with_GPU.ipynb](MNIST_with_GPU.ipynb) and answer the following questions and paste the answers in the notebook you are submitting.
+Hint: You can use print(model) on the model to see the layers as well as the statements from the init() and forward() methods.

 1. What batch size is used for training the neural network?
 2. How many epochs the network is trained?